 - A ball can have one or more hollows.
 Imagine the inside of a tennis ball, or a space station with two or more compartments.
 A topological shell is a ball with one hollow.

-- A hollow can have one or more struts.
-Imagine one or more a columns in a room.
+- A ball with a hollow can have one or more struts.
+Imagine one or more columns in a room.

 That is it.
 Consider any real object and see how it works.
 For complex real objects, the description can get very tedious, but you will only need these four primitives of shape.

 Topological translation is an imaginative process by which all real objects can be considered as equivalent simple balls by removing deformation.
 This can visualized by assuming the real object is similar to “modeling clay” which can be reformed into a ball like shape.
 This reforming is not allowed to remove or add any primitive of shape to the original object, e.g., a cup can be shaped into a donut, or a ball with a handle, as long as the hole remains.
 No loss of material occurs, and the average density (volume) is maintained.
 Only the surface area changes.
 See Figure 0.2.

 A topological operation is an imaginative surgical procedure by which you add, remove, or modify a secondary primitive of shape.
 This is considered different than topological translation where the primitives of shape before and after translation remain the same.